DebuggingPrakhar/Java-fundamentals-projects/Guess-The-Number/README.md

 If you are further than 8 units away, it suggests a "quite" large change.

-Win: The game ends when you guess the correct number, displaying your total attempt count.
+**WIN** :  The game ends when you guess the correct number, displaying your total attempt count.